Kimiora Poi: Southern Steel

-After the completion of the ANZ Premiership Season of 2024 and seven seasons with the Mainland Tactix, it was announced Poi would be joining the Southern Steel for the 2025 season.
+After the completion of the 2024 ANZ Premiership season and seven seasons with the Mainland Tactix, it was announced Poi would be joining the Southern Steel for the 2025 season.

-New Zealand
+International career

 Poi has represented New Zealand at schoolgirl, under-21, Fast5 and senior level.
 She was a member of the New Zealand team that won the 2017 Netball World Youth Cup.
 She was also a member of the team that won the 2018 Fast5 Netball World Series.
 On 13 January 2019, Poi made her senior debut for New Zealand in a 2019 Netball Quad Series match against England.
 On 26 January 2020, Poi made her first start during a 2020 Netball Nations Cup match against South Africa.
 In October 2020, New Zealand head coach, Noeline Taurua, highlighted Poi for her fitness levels.
 She was a member of the New Zealand team that won the 2021 Constellation Cup.
-Poi was called up again once again for the 2024 Silver Ferns season having previously not played since 2021.
+Poi was named in the squad for the 2026 Commonwealth Games, where the Silver Ferns won their first Commonwealth Games gold medal in 16 years, defeating Jamaica in the final.